Lightworks 5

 The fifth Lightworks event was a wonderfully packed evening: a wide range of people, photographs, ideas, techniques and conversations (not to mention comestibles, both in print and on plates).
 Eight people presented their work, including both long-standing and recent members, as well as hopefully some new members.
 There was a fantastic mix of ages, nationalities, professional backgrounds, and genders.

-Book for Lightworks Seven on June 6th (6.30 - 9.00pm) here
+Book for Lightworks Eight on February 13th (6.30 - 9.00pm) here

 The evening opened with Elizabeth Pimentel’s stunning black and white prints on the theme of protest and gender.
 These were powerful in themselves, but all the more so once we learnt their back story, and that one image of text had been created by first sewing the text, and then creating a photogram from it.
 We also had a fascinating discussion about her photographs inside egg shells, which have to be seen to be believed.